 Creators with access to the Community posts can interact with viewers using rich media.
 Community posts can include polls, GIFs, text, images, and video.
-Community posts can give you more reach on YouTube and greater engagement with your audience.
+Community posts can allow you to keep in touch with your audience outside of video uploads.
 They always appear on the Community tab, and may appear in Home or the Subscriptions feed.

 Community tab eligibility